AlanChuang1/EmotionDetectorCNN/README.md

 ## Collaboration

-- Alan Chuang: I worked on composing parts of the writeup as well as the finial formatting, and also did some initial debugging.
+- Alan Chuang: I worked on composing parts of the writeup as well as organizing the final format presentation, and also did some initial debugging.
 We all worked towards setting up meetings and meeting deadlines, and contributed equally to complete this project, which was a great learning opportunity!

 - Daksh Jain: I was responsible partially for coding, debugging, and communicating with team members to set up meetings and manage deadlines.
 I also worked on the write up introduction and Methods section.
 We split tasks evenly and helped each other when needed.
 I believe everyone in the group worked hard and together as a team!